Salix aegyptiaca: Range

 The natural range is in temperate areas in the north of Iran and Iraq, in the southeast of Turkey and in Azerbaijan.
 Other sources also state northeast Greece and Israel as the distribution area.
 It is cultivated in Egypt, Iraq, Afghanistan and Pakistan, and other countries.
 The species grows in floodplain and bank trees on fresh to moist, acidic to neutral, sandy-gravelly soils in sunny locations.
 The species loves warmth and is usually frost hardy.

 Systematics

 Salix aegyptiaca is a species from the genus of willows (Salix) in the willow family (Salicaceae).
 The species was described in 1759 by Carl Linnaeus.
 The generic name Salix comes from Latin and was already used by the Romans for various types of willow.
 The specific epithet aegyptiaca refers to the country Egypt, although the willow is not native there.
 A synonym of the species is Salix medemii Boiss.

 Use

 The wood of the Persian willow is rarely used.
 It is sometimes used as an ornamental shrub because of the decorative flowers.

+Its flowers can be infused in a syrup or be distilled like rose water.
+Musk willow water and syrup are used in Egyptian and Persian cuisines to flavour drinks, pastries and candies.